m1-llie/m1-llie.github.io/_pages/about.md

 I am currently a master student at Tsinghua University, Beijing, China, advised by [Prof. Yu Jiang](https://sites.google.com/site/jiangyu198964/home).
 I am proud to be a member of the [Software System Security Assurance Group - WingTecher Lab](http://wingtecher.com/homeen).
 Previously, I received my bachelor's degree in Cybersecurity from Sichuan University, Chengdu, China.

 <!-- I am interested in the intersection of data, security and system, with a focus on program analysis, malware analysis and mitigation, data and privacy protection, fuzzing, and IoT security.  -->
 I am interested in the intersection of data, security, and systems.
-To understand and mitigate evolving computer security threats, I work to design and develop practical security tools to detect and defend against a wide range of vulnerabilities in software and systems, e.g., attack investigation (S&P'23, ICSE'24), detection and defense (ICCCN'21, IP&M 2022, EMSOFT'22, NDSS'25-UnderReview).
+To understand and mitigate evolving computer security threats, I work to design and develop practical security tools to detect and defend against a wide range of vulnerabilities in software and systems, e.g., attack investigation (S&P'23, ICSE'24), detection (ICCCN'21, IP&M 2022), and defense (EMSOFT'22, NDSS'25-UnderReview).

 <!-- My research journey explores both established and emerging domains, aiming to contribute to the broader field of computer security through innovative solutions. -->